yguenduez/nerd-neck/report.md

 - a small microcontroller unit (MCU), an esp32s3 from xiao seeed, which has a small form factor.
 [Link](https://www.bastelgarage.ch/seeed-studio-xiao-esp32-s3-1-2809?search=esp32s3%20xiao%20seeed).
-- a inertial measurement unit (IMU), that can measure acceleration and the rotation speed with a gyroscope.
+- an inertial measurement unit (IMU), that can measure acceleration and the angular velocity with a gyroscope.
 [Link](https://www.bastelgarage.ch/gravity-i2c-bmi160-6-axis-motion-sensor-with-gyroscope?search=bmi160)
 - a small lithium polymer (LiPo) battery, to power the wearable device.
 [Link](https://www.bastelgarage.ch/solar-lipo-1-105/lipo-battery-1500mah-jst-2-0-lithium-ion-polymer).